senzing-garage/knowledge-base/HOWTO/grpc-quickstart.md

     ```

-1. To end the interactive Python session, run
+1. To end the interactive Python session,
+   copy/paste the following block of code into the interactive Python session
+   and press the **Enter** key.

     ```python
     quit()